 It’s almost time for “America’s Thanksgiving Parade” in Detroit!
 Last year, we weren’t able to attend the parade because we had a new baby.
 But now Zechariah is 17 months old, we will be able to go.
 And what makes it even better is my mom, sister, and nephew will be visiting us for Thanksgiving, so they will get to join us!

 The Thanksgiving parade is officially called “America’s Thanksgiving Parade® presented by Art Van” and it is the second largest parade in the United States!
-New York City’s Macy’s Thanksgiving Day Parade is the first largest parade in the U.S. So yeah, it’s a big deal.
-Detroit takes great pride in their Thanksgiving parade.
+New York City’s Macy’s Thanksgiving Day Parade is the first largest parade in the U.S. So yeah, it’s a big deal. 🙂 Detroit takes great pride in their annual Thanksgiving Day Parade!

-A few weeks ago, Elijah (my son, age 16) and I got to get a behind the scenes look at how the Thanksgiving parade is created and the amazing floats featured in the parade.
-My family and I are from a small city.
-We’re accustomed to a smaller-size parade.
-We’ve never seen a big city parade before, so we were very excited to learn more about America’s Thanksgiving Parade.
+A few weeks ago, Elijah (16) and I got to get a behind the scenes look at how the Thanksgiving parade is created and the amazing floats featured in the parade.
+My family and I are from a small city so we’re accustomed to a smaller-size parade.
+Elijah and I were so excited to learn more about the Detroit Thanksgiving parade because we have never attended a big city parade before.

 I’ll be honest, I didn’t know what to expect from attending the tour.
-I was also really surprised (and very happy) that the tours are open to the public.
+I was also happily surprised to learn the tours are open to the public.
 And let me tell you, our experience touring The Parade Company was truly magical, just as they say on their website.

 “Venture into our magical ParadeLand and experience a behind the scenes look at America’s Thanksgiving Parade® presented by Art Van” (The Parade Company).
 Yes, the tour truly felt like we had entered a magical land.
 It made Elijah and I even more excited to attend the actual parade on Thanksgiving Day!